This site contains affiliate links. As an Amazon Associate, I earn a commission from qualifying purchases at no extra cost to you.

 Swimming With Bleached Hair

-I’ve come across many people with bleached hair.
+I’ve come across many people at the beach who have bleached their hair.

 Personally, I’ve never done it but it’s a great way to change up your look every now and then.